j-avdeev/DevOps/Assignment1 VM RAID Minikube/Assignment1 VM RAID Minikube.md

 Insert your token to access Dashboard

-7. Deploy hello-minikube app

 Make report with screens of:
   * `minicube version` command output
-  * opened Dashboard in your web-browser
+  * opened Dashboard in your web-browser (on your host)
-  * web-abblication in your web-browser (as http://localhost:7080/ in tutorial)

 8. Create Assignment1 report and send it by e-mail (docx/link to google doc) or through creation repo fork + pull request.